vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 113 3 and vide under B above.
 Kayasodhana-V 83 42-43 KājāvarobabiA (modern Karvan,

 15 miles soath of Baroda and in the Dabbo.
 Talaka) Vā 23 221-222 (here Nakuli or Laluli, the founder of Pasupata doctrines, flourished ).
 M 22.30, K, II 44 7-8 (state that this was a shrine of Mahadeva and the doctrines of Maheśvara vere promulgated here).
-E. I. vol XXI pp. 1-7 (Mathurā Tascription of Candragupta II dated in Gupta year 61 4 e 380 A D shows that Lahuli, the founder of the Pasupata sect, flourished in the 2nd century AD, Bla Sivatirtba in Benares) M.181 26.
+E. I. vol XXI pp. 1-7 (Mathurā Tascription of Candragupta II dated in Gupta year 61 4 e 380 A D shows that Lahuli, the founder of the Pasupata sect, flourished in the 2nd century AD, Bla Śivatirtba in Benares) M.181 26.
 Io M 13 48 Deri is said to be styled Mitā 18 Kāyāvarobana)

 Kaus.7-A (r from Himālaya, modera